jdcaprace/signalk-raspberry-pi-rockblock9603/README.md

 ### Connecting the Rockblock Iridium modem
 The GPIO pinout of the raspberry Pi is detailed [here](https://docs.microsoft.com/pt-br/windows/iot-core/learn-about-hardware/pinmappings/pinmappingsrpi).
 The GPIO pinout of the RockBLOCK 9603 and 9602 are presented [here](https://docs.rockblock.rock7.com/docs/connectors).

 All you need is connecting 4 pins.
-Hower, WARNING, the label of the pinout of the iridium modem ARE NOT usual (see bold below).
+Hower, **WARNING**, the label of the pinout of the iridium modem ARE NOT usual (see bold below).
 You need to make sure Raspberry Pi is turned off while doing this!

 ![rockblock9603pinout](../main/Pictures/rockblock9603pinout.png)